-While the range of potential disabilities may result in a wide range of physical limitations, the aspect which a local plan has scope to address is limited mobility.
-The draft GNLP has a range of policies which aim to improve access to services for all residents, seeks a percentage of adaptive homes, encourages use of Building for Life 12, and requires a Health Impact Assessment for some schemes.
+The range of potential disabilities may result in a wide range of physical limitations.
+Of these, due to the strategic nature of local plan policies, the disability which a local plan has the most opportunity to address is limited mobility.
+The GNLP has a range of policies which aim to improve access to services for all residents, seeks a percentage of adaptive homes, encourages use of Building for a Healthy Life, and requires a Health Impact Assessment for some schemes.